ElGabbaGhoul/Social-Media-Uploader/journal.md

     - At this time the desired platforms for which The Project are to be integrated with are LinkedIn, Facebook, and Twitter.
     - I will not be creating any new accounts.
     - began UI layout planning.
 Mind mapping, flowcharting, etc. in Figma, Excalidraw and similar softwares.
+    - Except not really lol.
+    - Pseudocoding out basic functionality of each module and main.py.